Obviously Five Believers

 The catfish tasted like glue.

-As the door closes behind us I think I hear a faint noise, like some applause or something, but with all the squatter coming from The Kid, it’s hard to tell.
+As the door close I think I hear a faint noise, like some applause or something, but with all the squatter coming from The Kid, it’s hard to tell.

 We are late for the concert.

-The Kid had told us no rock and roll concert with due respect for immortality and crying teen-agers starts on time.
-So, we had walked around town, had a few more beers, and had almost forgotten where we were, and why, when The Kid looked at his watch and with a worried expression said we’d better hurry to the Scandinavium.
+The Kid had told us no rock concert with due respect for crying teen-agers starts on time.
+So, we had walked around town, had a few more beers, and had almost forgotten where we were, when The Kid looked at his watch and with a worried expression said we’d better hurry.

 By the time we get there, Roger McGuinn is on stage, alone with an acoustic guitar.

 The place is packed.
 It’s pitch dark, and those Swedes have a nasty habit of sticking their big, smelly feet everywhere.
-Moving between the rows and seats is like crossing a minefield in World War I. After what seems like an endless journey through dark heat, Raymond finally finds four free seats high up at the Scandinavium.
+Moving between the rows and seats is like crossing a minefield in World War I. After what seems like an endless journey through dark heat, Raymond finally finds four free seats high up in the massive concert hall.
 Stretch out your hand and you can touch the ceiling.
 One could have seen the stage quite well if it hadn’t been for the amplifiers and stuff, but at least the sound wasn’t too bad.
-It only became a mess when Dylan came on stage and everybody got nervous.
-Tom Petty broke a string, Benmont Tench fell of his chair by the piano and the sound technician slipped out through the back door.
+It only became a mess when Dylan came on stage.
+At that very moment Tom Petty broke a string, Benmont Tench fell of his chair by the piano and the sound technician slipped out through the back door.

 “Once upon a time”, Roger says into the mike, and for the last time during the show one can hear each word clearly, “Bob wrote a song called ….”